dfds/dojo/lowLevelWalkthrough/README.md

 This will return the help text from the AWS CLI since we haven't specified a command.
 Seeing this means that our image works and is ready to accept input.

+In this module we made a docker image and tried running it as a container.
+This means we got a package of tools that we can spin up as needed without having to install them.
+This makes it easy to move this package around between machines like deployments on environments etc.

 Return to the root folder

 ```bash